No Smoking in Public Places Policy: 5 Things You Need to Know

 - In infants and children, second-hand smoke exposure causes sudden infant death syndrome (SIDS), acute respiratory infections, middle ear disease, more severe asthma, respiratory symptoms, and slowed lung growth.

-- The Philippines is a signatory to the Framework Convention on Tobacco Control Treaty in 2005.
+a.
+The Philippines is a party to the Framework Convention on Tobacco Control Treaty in 2005.

 - definition of "public place"- enclosed or confined areas of all hospitals, medical clinics, schools, public transportation terminals and offices, and buildings such as private and public offices, recreational places, shopping malls, movie houses, hotels restaurants and the like."
 (Section 4 (n))